Find Journal Articles, News, Conference Papers, and More

 4. In each list, start with the databases under CORE -- they are the best and most relevant

-- For a description about what's in the database, click "More Info" next to the database name
+- For a description about the database's topics, click "More Info" next to the database name

 In addition to news, news items can also provide the names of information sources about your topics.